UstazJizzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display first 10 lined.
 6. Display the third line of the file.
 7. Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School.
+8. Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.